 The first step in our MoveTables operation is to deploy new tablets for our customer keyspace.
 By the convention used in our examples, we are going to use the tablet ids 200-202 as the commerce keyspace previously used 100-102.
-Once the tablets have started, we can force the first tablet to be the master using the InitShardMaster -force flag:
+Once the tablets have started, we can force the first tablet to be the primary using the InitShardPrimary -force flag: